2022 Update: The Vermont Home Buyer’s Guide to New Construction

 - Northeast Vermont “is known for its rugged natural beauty and eclectic character.”
 You can find Union Bank in the following Northeast towns: Hardwick, Jeffersonville, Johnson, Lyndonville, Morrisville, St. Johnsbury, and Stowe.

-- Central Vermont, “ranging from the narrowing waters of Lake Champlain in the west to the Connecticut River in the east, provides a dynamic cultural cross section of the state.”
-Visit our Central Vermont locations in Berlin and Danville.
+- Central Vermont, “ranging from the narrowing waters of Lake Champlain in the west to the Connecticut River in the east, provides a dynamic cultural cross-section of the state.”
+Visit our Central Vermont location in Berlin.

 Building new construction can be a smart move in a robust real estate market, such as the one Vermont is currently experiencing.
-Based on late-2018 reports from the Vermont Association of Realtors, the inventory of homes for sale isn’t matching demand, with homes selling quickly and leaving fewer available.
+Based on June 2022 reports, the inventory of homes for sale isn’t matching demand, with homes selling quickly and leaving fewer available.
 That assessment is supported by Zillow, which currently describes the Vermont real estate market as very hot.
-The state’s median home value is $201,700.
+The state’s median home value is $362,179.
 Buyers in lower price ranges may find it difficult to find homes that don’t need a lot of renovation and updating.
 These are all reasons to consider building instead of buying.
 Next, we’ll look at the costs of building new construction in Vermont.

 How to Buy a New Construction Home